MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-configuration-and-management-faq.md

 See [Create a continuously running WebJob](https://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/#CreateContinuous) for more information.

-## How to get the outbound IP address for my web app
+## How to get the outbound IP address for my web app?

 Follow these steps to get the list of outbound IP addresses for your web app.
 1. Open the **Properties** menu of your web app.